Ali Liebegott: Transparent Episodes

 Liebegott's television acting work has included roles on Transparent, Maron, and Ten Days in the Valley.
 She also does standup throughout Los Angeles as both herself and her dog, Flaca.

 Liebegott's collection of poems, The Summer of Dead Birds, was published in 2019 by the Feminist Press.
 She also plans to finish a novel which began as an illustrated project that includes over three hundred pen, ink, and watercolor drawings.
 The project, about a post-9/11 obsessive duck feeder, was started in 2001 and is titled The Crumb People.

+Liebegott is a writer for The Sex Lives of College Girls and is credited with writing the second episode of the first season.

 Awards

 Liebegott won the 2009 Ferro-Grumley Award for LGBT literature, for The IHOP Papers.
 She has won two Lambda Literary Awards, in the categories of Lesbian Debut Fiction for The Beautifully Worthless in 2006, and Lesbian Fiction for The IHOP Papers in 2008.

 In 2015, Liebegott and the rest of the writing staff received a Peabody Award for Season 2 of Transparent.